The Privacy Placebo: Diagnosing Consent Burden through Performative Scrolling: Feasibility Deployment and Illustrative Results

 \section{Feasibility Deployment and Illustrative Results}

-We report three kinds of evidence.
+We report four kinds of evidence.
 First, we analyze canonical consent patterns---\emph{Scroll Wall}, \emph{Accordion Disclosure}, \emph{Multi-step Modal}, and \emph{Co-present Choice}---to illustrate how PSI changes as alternatives are displaced, fragmented, gated, or immediately available.
-Second, we apply PSI in a medium-scale live deployment across 200 websites, auditing each site under desktop and mobile breakpoints and under pointer and keyboard traversal policies.
-Third, we report detector reliability, inter-rater reproducibility, and sensitivity checks.
-The goal of this section is not to estimate web-wide prevalence, but to show that PSI can be computed reproducibly at scale and that the resulting burden distributions are interpretable across device and traversal conditions.
+Second, we apply PSI in a live deployment across 500 websites, auditing each site under desktop and mobile breakpoints and under pointer and keyboard traversal policies.
+Third, we compare PSI against simpler baseline heuristics such as click count, first-pane visibility, distance-to-choice, and keyboard reachability.
+Fourth, we report detector reliability, inter-rater reproducibility, weighting sensitivity, and rendering sensitivity.
+The goal of this section is not to estimate web-wide prevalence, but to show that PSI can be computed reproducibly at scale and that it captures burden patterns that simpler checklist-style measures can miss.